What is Azure Service Manager and what does it mean by classic?

 You can abort your migration as long as the resources are in the prepared state.
 Rollback is not supported after the resources have been successfully migrated through the commit operation.

 Can I roll back my migration if the commit operation fails?

 You cannot abort migration if the commit operation fails.
 All migration operations, including the commit operation, are idempotent.
 So we recommend that you retry the operation after a short time.
-If you still face an error, create a support ticket or create a forum post with the ClassicIaaSMigration tag on our VM forum.
+If you still face an error, create a support ticket.

 Do I have to buy another express route circuit if I have to use IaaS under Resource Manager?